 |New Approaches for Coastal Observatories|

-Observations from the coastal ocean are needed in real time for ocean prediction, environmental monitoring and ocean-process studies.
+Providing observations from the coastal ocean in real time for ocean prediction, environmental monitoring, and ocean-process studies.

 Conducting research on ocean acidification in polar, temperate, subtropical, and tropical regions including the Arctic and Pacific Oceans, the Caribbean Sea, Gulf of Mexico and Florida coastal estuaries.